 About HART of Folsom

-We are a resource team for the individuals and connect them to services or programs that will assist them on their path to a better life.
-We believe that each organization we connect with is skilled in their own mission; we will support and encourage the client during these contacts.
-We are proudly partnered with the below organizations, but are always on the outlook for others to join us in our mission.
+We connect individuals to services or programs that will assist them on their path to a better life.
+Each organization we work with is skilled in their own mission, and we support and encourage our clients during their relationships with other organizations.
+Please see the list of our current partners below.